 During surgery for breast cancer, your doctor may remove some of your lymph nodes to see if the cancer has spread.
-In some cases, this can lead to damage to the lymphatic system.
+The lymph nodes that may be removed are:

 Understanding Your Risk of Developing Lymphedema

-Most women will not develop lymphedema, but some will.
-It’s difficult to determine the risk of developing lymphedema because:
+Most people don’t develop lymphedema after surgery, but some do.
+It’s hard to know a person’s risk of developing lymphedema because:

-- There is no standard test for diagnosing lymphedema.
+- There’s no standard test for diagnosing lymphedema.

-- Disruption of lymph nodes affects people differently.
+- Removing or injuring lymph nodes affects people differently.

-- Lymphedema can develop soon after surgery, or years later.
+- Lymphedema can develop soon after surgery, or it can develop years later.